CodeSeeker-io/mixETL/README.md

 For some common errors, checkout [Troubleshooting.md](https://github.com/CodeSeeker-io/MixETL/blob/main/Troubleshooting.md)

 ## Contributing
-mixETL is a tool built by volunteers to make importing existing data into Mixpanel easier.
-We welcome contributions to the project and look forward to adding additional sources in the future.
+mixETL is a tool built by [volunteers](https://github.com/CodeSeeker-io/MixETL/graphs/contributors) to make importing existing event data into Mixpanel easier.
+We welcome contributions to the project and look forward to supporting additional data sources in the future.
 If you would like to help develop mixETL, please visit [Contributions.md](https://github.com/CodeSeeker-io/MixETL/blob/main/Contributions.md).